I made a mistake at work and now I feel horrible

-One such strategy I thought I’d share with you today is using Socratic questioning to talk yourself through an intense or catastrophising worry about something that might happen in the future.
+You can use a technique called Socratic questioning to talk yourself through an intense or catastrophising worry about something that might happen in the future - like disaster hitting as a result of that mistake.

 This process doesn’t wave off your worries as impossible.
-When you are worried about something that is possible, it’s super unhelpful to hear “It’ll be fine”.
+When you are worried about something that is, in fact, possible, it’s super unhelpful to hear “It’ll be fine”.

 For example, you may have been a junior employee back in the 90s and put the wrong contracts in the wrong envelopes and sent them off to the wrong sides of a transaction.
 As a purely hypothetical example, you understand.

-Here’s the list of questions Edelman sets out in the book, with sample answers from this very fictional scenario:
+Here’s the list of questions (from the great book Change Your Thinking by Sarah Edelman), with sample answers from this very fictional scenario:

 1. Describe the situation you are worried about